gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 # Psalm 114
 The Psalmist refers to several miracles performed by God in Israel’s liberation of Egypt, while using a prosopopeia, asking the inanimate objects why they did the miracle.
+# Psalm 115
+Contrasts God's power, that is in heaven and does whatever He wants (Ps 115:3), with the idols that have eyes but do not see, ears but do not hear, etc..., that are impotent, that have no power.
+And all of the ones that make and trust idols are impotent as them.
 # Psalm 119
 **Key themes:**
 1. Damn, this guy *really* loves the Law!!